dbashford/hapi-route-builder/README.md

 hapi-route-builder is a library for building routes in [Hapi](http://hapijs.com/).
 The goal of this library is to allow for dynamic and terse route building while isolating your application's routes from possible breakages when updating Hapi versions.

 hapi-route-builder uses the [Builder Pattern](https://en.wikipedia.org/wiki/Builder_pattern) to create route configuration.
-The library's[fluent API](https://en.wikipedia.org/wiki/Fluent_interface#JavaScript) makes your route configuration readable.
+The library's [fluent API](https://en.wikipedia.org/wiki/Fluent_interface#JavaScript) makes your route configuration readable.

 To help reduce duplication in the configuration the library includes the ability to set default configuration and to constrain those defaults to certain routes or route patterns.